Blind-spots of Randomized Benchmarking Under Temporal Correlations: Acknowledgment

 \section{Acknowledgment}

 V.S, A.K.R, S.M and J.K acknowledge funding from the Sydney Quantum Academy.
-We wish to acknowledge support from the ARC Centre of Excellence for Engineered Quantum Systems, EQUS (CE170100009), and SK acknowledges support through a EQUS Deborah Jin Fellowship.
+This work was supported by the Hon-Hai Research Institute through the Australian Quantum Software Network (AQSN) micro-grant.
+We also wish to acknowledge support from the ARC Centre of Excellence for Engineered Quantum Systems, EQUS (CE170100009), and SK acknowledges support through a EQUS Deborah Jin Fellowship.